trenchproject/RShiny_Robomussels/README.md

-# RShiny_robomussels
+# RShiny_Robomussels

-Rshiny_robomussels is an interactive shiny app that allows any user to visualize the operative temperatures of mussels on a microclimatic scale.
+Rshiny_Robomussels is an interactive shiny app that allows any user to visualize the operative temperatures of mussels on a microclimatic scale.
 The data are collected by ... and it emphasizes the importance of adjusting the temporal and spatial scale of data for the focal organisms.

 ## Prerequisites for opening in Rstudio